Unaffiliated Summer Programs

 - Start your Northwestern application for permission to study abroad: After fully reading this page, begin your Unaffiliated Summer program application.
 Applications typically open in November and are due by February 10th.

-- Contact the Unaffiliated Summer Programs Adviser, Sara McGuinn, if you have questions about participating in an unaffiliated summer program.
+- Contact the Unaffiliated Summer Programs Adviser, Jessica Fetridge, if you have questions about participating in an unaffiliated summer program.

 What is an Unaffiliated Summer Program?

-All programs during the Summer Quarter, except for Northwestern and GESI Summer Programs and the IES Abroad Arles Summer Program, are considered by GLO to be Unaffiliated Summer Programs, even if Northwestern is affiliated with that program or program provider during other terms.
-For example, DIS and LSE Summer are Unaffiliated Summer Programs, even though students can participate on an affiliated basis during the academic year.
+All programs during the Summer Quarter, except for Northwestern and GESI Summer Programs and Affiliated Summer Programs, are considered by GLO to be Unaffiliated Summer Programs, even if Northwestern is affiliated with that program or program provider during other terms.
+For example, DIS is an unaffiliated summer program, even though students can participate on an affiliated basis during the academic year.

 Since Northwestern offers a limited number of summer programs, students may be granted permission to study abroad on unaffiliated summer programs as long as the program dates do not conflict with our quarter calendar, the program issues an official transcript from an accredited university or program provider, and the courses are transferable to Northwestern.